shramov/tll-lua/doc/lua.rst

 ``tll_msg_deepcopy(msg)`` - convert message reflection into Lua table recursively, traversing all arrays (both fixed and offset), messages and unions.
 This operation is more expensive then ``tll_msg_copy`` and should be used only when really needed.

+``tll_msg_pmap_check(msg, field)`` - check if field exists in the message: returns false if field is optional and is not present, otherwise returns true.

 ``tll_self_scheme`` - data scheme of the channel, not set if there is no scheme.
 Deprecated, should be replaced with ``tll_self.scheme``.